 This wild camping food guide offers some guidelines and ideas for what to eat on a backpacking trip.
 Specifically, what to eat if you want to eat well.
 This guide avoids processed prepackaged foods and focuses on real food high in both flavour and nutrition.
 I wrote this for people like me who want to go on wild camping adventures while enjoying great food along the way!
-We’ve also got an awesome 10% off reader offer at the end of this post for you to save on food and kit for your next trip.
+I’ve also got an awesome 15% off reader offer on my new range of dehydrated camping meals.
 Read on!

 Jump to a section:

 What to eat on a wild camping trip will depend on a few things:

 - How many days you’ll be out

 - Cooking tools available

 - How ambitious you are – do you want to buy premade food or cook something from scratch?